-He wasn’t scared of his mother and certainly had no respect for her.
-His childhood was that of waiting for her to return home from work - as he was always left to look after himself - then getting to bed quickly before his father would come home from a hard day’s drinking.
+He wasn’t scared of his mother, but their relationship was such that if Josh put one foot wrong, she would kick him out of the flat.
+His earlier childhood years was a routine of waiting for her to return home from work—he was your typical latchkey kid—then getting to bed quickly, before his father would come home from a hard day’s drinking.

-Josh never saw much of his father in his early childhood years as he was always one to be avoided.
+Josh never saw much of his father in his early childhood years, as he was always one to be avoided.
 His father’s temper had given him an unsavoury reputation around the local towns, especially when drunk, which was most of the time.
 His life consisted of propping up the bar, coming home and going to bed.
-He was a registered alcoholic but was refused anymore meetings at the local “Alcoholics Anonymous” group because of his persistent trouble-making.
+He was a registered alcoholic, but was refused more meetings at the local “Alcoholics Anonymous” group because of his persistent trouble-making.
 The last straw came when he broke the nose of one of the counsellors.

-Josh’s father left them about two years ago after a serious fight, which resulted in Josh’s mother receiving a number of broken bones whilst trying to defend Josh from another beating.
+Josh’s father left the family home about two years ago after a serious fight, resulting in Josh’s mother receiving several broken bones.
+She had tried to defend Josh from another beating.
 She was hospitalised for about a month and his father was arrested and charged for the assault.
-He was remanded in prison and later sentenced to one year in detention at “Her Majesty’s Pleasure”.
+He was remanded in prison and later sentenced to one year.
 This left Josh to look after himself, but he was used to that anyway; he was just glad to get shot of his dad.

-Now, Josh and his mother live alone in a rundown old council block flat.
-The block of flats was condemned years ago and was supposed to be knocked down, but in some government budget-saving-scheme all they did was make a few repairs and tart it up with paint and plants.
-Every morning Josh had to mop up the damp spots on the walls - his morning chore before going to school.
+Now, Josh and his mother live alone in an old rundown council block flat.
+The block of flats was condemned years ago.
+It was supposed to be knocked down, but in some government budget-saving-scheme all they did was make a few repairs and tart it up with paint and plants.
+Every morning, Josh had to mop up the damp spots on the walls—his morning chore before going to school.

-He got dressed and plodded to the kitchen for his regular morning feast of egg on toast.
+He got dressed and plodded to the kitchen for his regular morning feast of egg.
 It was always a surprise to see what form she had turned an egg into.
-Was it fried, scrambled, poached or boiled this time?
+Was it fried, scrambled, poached, or boiled this time?
 The anticipation was far too much.
 This was part of their daily routine and Josh hated it, but always managed to hide his feelings well.